bryonbaker/maas-gitops/source/maas-toolbox/README.md

 # MaaS Toolbox API

-A REST API service for managing tier-to-group mappings in the Open Data Hub Model as a Service (MaaS) project.
-This service provides CRUD operations for managing tiers that map Kubernetes groups to user-defined subscription tiers.
+A REST API service for simplifying configuration of Open Data Hub MaaS (ODH MaaS) via an API.
+The target use case for this toolbox is for Neo/private/sovereign cloud providers that are building their own Service request Portal in front of ODH MaaS and need a simplified management API.
+This service provides CRUD operations for managing subscription policies and tiers.

 ## Features